cltl/ba-text-mining/lab_sessions/offenseval/pynlp/README.md

 Usage
 =======

-* Make sure that you load or link Offenseval data files to a `data/` folder under `pynlp/`
+* Make sure that you load or link data files to a `data/` folder under `pynlp/`.

+   * This includes word embeddings.
+The code currently runs with Glove twitter embeddings or wiki-news embeddings.

 * You can use pytest to run the test suite

    * from PyCharm: edit a pytest configuration to run `py.test under test_suite.py`